lady-h-world/My_Garden/reading_pages/Garden_Market/mini_pipeline4.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/mini_pipeline/mljar_leaderboard.png" width="700" height="400" />
 </p>

-* The number prefix of each model indicates the model index in a model selection step.
-For example, "3_DecisionTree" indicates it's the 3rd model in the simple algorithm model selection step.
-There can be multiple steps of model selection in MLJar.
+* The prefix in the "name" field represents the model's index during model selection.
+For example, '3_DecisionTree' indicates that it is the third model in the selection process.
 * MLJar "Ensemble" uses greedy approach to create weighted ensemble from already trained ML models.
-* MLJar "Stacked" uses stacking.
-In stacking, there are multiple stages of base models' forecasting.
-In each stage, there is k-fold cross validation, the predicted values from each fold will be appended together as a new feature for the next stage.So when there are `x` base models in a stage, there will be `x` new features generated for the next stage.
+* MLJar "_Stacked" applies stacking, a technique where multiple stages of base models make predictions.
+In each stage, k-fold cross-validation is performed, and the predicted values from each fold are combined into a new feature for the next stage.
+Thus, if a stage has x base models, x new features will be generated for the following stage.
   * In this example, the base model is default LightGBM.
-* MLJar "Ensemble_Stacked" will ensemble all the previous stacked and unstacked models.
+* MLJar "Ensemble_Stacked" will ensemble all the previous stacked and non-stacked models.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/notes/stack_ensemble.png" width="766" height="79" />
 </p>

 MLJar generates <b>SHAP summary plot</b>, which plots the importance of all the features together.
-The way [SHAP value][1] works is,
+The way [SHAP][1] works is,

 * Higher positive SHAP value indicates a feature tends to drag the forecast value higher (positive impact)
 * Lower negative SHAP value indicates a feature tends to drag the forecast value lower (negative impact)